 Compared to 1, substrates 2 (one hydrogen bond acceptor) and 3 (no hydrogen bonding) have a decreased propensity for electrostatic interactions.
 The chromatograms “from 2” and “from 3” indicate decreasing ee, but still a high diastereomeric ratio (Figure1A).
 Accordingly, the corresponding VCD spectra show considerably decreased signal intensities (Figure 1B).
-Therefore, hydrogen bonding with the amide moiety is an important parameter to discern between the two specificities of Tyl-KR1 and its loss results in nearly equal formation of the R,R- and the S,S-enantiomer.
+Therefore, hydrogen bonding with the amide moiety is an important parameter that discriminates between the two specificities of Tyl-KR1 and its loss results in nearly equal formation of the R,R- and the S,S-enantiomer.
 Surprisingly, a virtually complete loss in enantioselectivity is also observed for the conversion of 4 (Figure 1A, “from 4”), a substrate that still contains the potentially crucial amide group, but is an oxygen ester instead of a thioester (Scheme 1A).
 Combining the sulfur/ oxygen exchange effect with the increased hydrophobicity through methylene replacement of N–H (substrate 5) or N–H and C=O (pentyl ester 6) eventually leads to full inversion of the enantioselectivity, now for the anti-(2S,3S) configuration (46% for 5b and 84% ee for 6b, Figure 1A, “from 5” and “from 6”).
 This is also reflected by the opposite signs of the bands in the corresponding VCD spectra (Figure1B).